- … shows HOW we think about something

 - … is a dynamic picture of our stages of life

 - … helps us to understand reactions under pressure

-- … gives us the chance to make better decisions about our lives
+- … gives us the chance to make better decisions about our life

 - … shows the different demands in change management

-- … becomes a powerful instrument in conjunction with culture and structural profile
+- … becomes a powerful instrument in conjunction with the culture and structural profile

-Many conflicts, misunderstandings and frictions in organizations arise because we expect other people to have the same motivations and driving forces as we do.
+Many conflicts, misunderstandings, and friction in organizations arise because we expect other people to have the same motivations and driving forces as we do.
 But our individual development differs in several clearly separated stages.
 In each of these stages, we have different motivators and drivers towards other people.
-These were influenced by individual living and working circumstances.
+These are influenced by individual living and working circumstances.

-All in all, this is a stunning opportunity to recognize and understand your own drivers, needs and experiences.
-Because the value profile shows us what we like and what we reject about these values in our thinking and thus also in our actions.
+All in all, this is a stunning opportunity to recognize and understand your own drivers, needs, and experiences.
+Because the value profile shows us what we like and what we reject about these values in our thinking and also in our actions as well.